aspose-cells-cloud/Aspose.Cells-Products/cells/en/python/saveas/xls-to-xltm/_index.md

 ---
-title: Save XLS as XLTM API for Python
+title: Save XLS as XLTM using Python
-description: Using Aspose.Cells Cloud SDK for Python to save XLS format file as XLTM format file.
+description: Utilizing Aspose.Cells Cloud SDK for Python to save XLS format file as XLTM format file.
-url: /python/saveas/xls-to-xltm/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Python API to save XLS as XLTM" h2="Python library to save XLS as XLTM" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Python.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLS as XLTM" h2="Python library for saving XLS as XLTM" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Python.
 This is a professional solution to save XLS as XLTM and other document formats online using Python." urlsection="saveas/xls-to-xltm/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLS file as XLTM in Python" >}}